jmbarbone/fuj/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a patch release
+* This is a minor release
-* Includes a new function and a new alias
+* %||% copied from base when available
+* extra suggested dependencies dropped